 Table Of Contents

 What Does Cloud Agnostic Mean?
 (And How Does It Differ From Cloud Native?)
-Cloud Agnostic Vs. Cloud Native Applications: Important Considerations Drawbacks Of A Cloud Agnostic Strategy When Should You Use A Cloud Agnostic Vs. Cloud Native Approach In Your Organization?
+Cloud Agnostic Vs. Cloud Native Applications: Important Considerations Benefits Of A Cloud Agnostic Strategy Drawbacks Of A Cloud Agnostic Strategy When Should You Use A Cloud Agnostic Vs. Cloud Native Approach In Your Organization?
+Add A Cost Intelligence Solution To Your Cloud Agnostic Strategy

 The cloud computing space is constantly evolving — a fact that can sometimes set the stage for inconsistencies and confusion around both industry terminology and best practices.
 Cloud agnostic is one of those confusing terms, as is cloud native.
 But with the number of cloud agnostic and cloud native applications growing, it’s important to set the record straight.

-As the lead IT consultant at Atlantic.Net, a growing cloud hosting company that offers customized hosting solutions, Richard Bailey is an expert in cloud cost management, cloud scalability, and cloud agnostic solutions.
+As the lead IT consultant at Atlantic.Net, a growing cloud hosting company offering customized hosting solutions, Richard Bailey is an expert in cloud cost management, scalability, and cloud agnostic solutions.
 Here he explains the meaning of cloud agnostic, how it differs from cloud native, and the benefits and disadvantages of a cloud agnostic strategy.

 What Does Cloud Agnostic Mean?
 (And How Does It Differ From Cloud Native?)